 The new design

-GenerateBlocks adds easy to use grid and container blocks to WordPress’ new Gutenberg editor, which makes it possible to create complex layouts very quickly and without needing to write any code.
+GenerateBlocks adds simple grid and container blocks to WordPress’ new Gutenberg editor, which makes it possible to create complex layouts very quickly and without needing to write any code.
 Redesigning LaunchWoo took me literally a single afternoon and required maybe ~150 lines of CSS.

 LaunchWoo is now the 5th site I’ve switched over to the Gutenberg editor.
 It’s really grown on me.